yj025/chat-bot/README.md

 This is a workshop project to create a chat bot using API provided by [chatgpt](https://openai.com/blog/chatgpt/).
-Any new and fun tech is introduced to make this happen, including but not limited:
+Some new and fun tech is introduced to make this happen, including as bellow.
+Practice and have fun!
 - NextJs
 - Typescript
 - Rust